code-at-the-edge/curriculum-materials/content/learning/html/index.md

 </html>
 ```

 3. In your code playground, try making changes to the HTML where you see "...".
-Pay attention to what happens to the resulting web page when you make certain changes to the code
+Pay attention to what happens when you make changes to the code

 <div class="alert alert-success">
   <h4>🎉🎊🎉 Congratulations, you just made your first web page! 🎉🎊🎉</h4>
 </div>

-Now, to go back and talk through what made it possible to make that page.
+Now, why does this work?

 ## Tags

-The two core parts of HTML are **elements** which are created using **tags** in order to describe and structure content!
+HTML has **elements** which are made with **tags**!

-**Tags** specify where elements start and where they end.
+**Tags** show where elements start and end.
 All tags start with a `<` left angle bracket and end with a `>` right angle bracket.

 For example in the HTML code above `<!DOCTYPE>`, `<html>`, and `</html>` are some of the tags we can see.